mnlipp/VM-Operator/controller.md

               storage: 40Gi
 ```

-The disk will be available as "/dev/*name*-disk" in the VM.
+The disk will be available as "/dev/*name*-disk" in the VM,
+using .volumeClaimTemplate.metadata.name for *name*.
 If
-.volumeClaimTemplate.metadata.name is not defined, then
+no name is defined in the metadata, then "/dev/*name*-disk"
-"/dev/*name*-disk" is used instead, with
+is used instead, with *n* being the index of the disk
-*n* being the index of the disk definition in the list of disks.
+definition in the list of disks.

+The PVC is generated as part of a stateful set that controls
+the pod with the VM.
+As the controller for stateful sets appends the
+stateful set's name to the contained PVCs, you'll eventually
+find the PVC as "*name*-disk-*vmName*" (or "disk-*n*-*vmName*"
+in the Kubernetes resources.

 ## Further reading